January 2018

 Father, we thank you that your Word is alive and within us.

-Introduction to the time of intercession – we use our will to reflect God’s word outwards.
+Introduction to the time of intercession – we use our will to reflect God’s Word outwards.

 With this word in mind we can now bring the meaning alive not only for ourselves, but also most importantly for the lives of others, in our intercession.